 Visiting Luckenbach, Texas, is like coming home to a place you’ve never been before.
 Walking through the door of this two-building town–it only has a dance hall and combination bar and general store–there is a feeling that everyone is a regular, maybe even friends and family.

 Then one of the performers starts to ask where people are from–Alberta, Kansas City, San Antonio, Cincinnati.
-Despite the geographic distance of the origins of the patrons on this Tuesday night, everyone settles into the easy country groove in Luckenbach.
+Despite the geographic distance of the origins of the patrons on this Tuesday night, everyone settles into the easy country groove.

-Luckenbach, Texas, 14 miles from Fredericksburg, is not much more than a wide place in the road.
+Fourteen miles from Fredericksburg, this is not much more than a wide place in the road.
 Its oft-stolen road signs famously show, “Luckenbach, Texas, population: 3.”

 This tiny hamlet in the Hill Country was settled in the late 1840s and 1850s by German farmers, including Jacob and August Luckenbach.
 The general store and post office–the heart of what remains of the town–were established in 1886.
 A cotton gin was operated nearby with varying levels of success until 1929.